-- If I want anyone else to have the ftb role, I can update in the user table in the same way
+- If I want anyone else to have the ftb role, I can update their record in the user table in the same way

 - Update the dataset tag.
 If I want username to be the only one to make changes, I set the tag as "update:ftb", although if anyone else has the ftb role, they can now make changes

 - If I want to let everyone see the dataset but only have username make changes, I set the tag "view:user,update:ftb"